List of The Lion King (franchise) characters: Vulture Police

 The Vulture Police (voiced by Townsend Coleman and Brian Cummings) are recurring characters in the series.
 They are a pair of vultures who serve as policemen in both the jungle and any other wildlife-inhabited place.
 They strongly believe in due process and justice and though they are willing to help victims of a crime, they will not make arrests until the perpetrator is proven guilty, as shown in "Yosemite Remedy" where they initially let a raccoon criminal go since his crime of stealing Timon and Pumbaa's suitcase was not witnessed.

 They make their first appearance in "The Law of the Jungle", where they arrest Timon for using the Forbidden Stick to scratch his back and take him to Judge Rhino, who gives several tests to see whether he's innocent or guilty.
 In their final episode, "Alcatraz Mataz", the Vulture Police throw Timon and Pumbaa into jail.
 In order to clear their names, Timon and Pumbaa desperately escape in order to get Toucan Dan to confess his crime.
-When the vulture police arrest Toucan Dan after finding out that he's the true criminal, Pumbaa tells Timon that now that his good name has been cleared, he is now free from prison.
-However, the police still throw Timon and Pumbaa back into jail, and they tell them that even though they are innocent of the crime, they still disobeyed them by escaping when they told them not to, which is a federal offense.
+When the vulture police arrest Dan after finding out that he's the true criminal, Pumbaa tells Timon that now that his good name has been cleared, he is now free from prison.
+Unfortunately, the police still later throw Timon and Pumbaa back into jail, and they tell them that even though they are innocent of the crime, they still disobeyed them by escaping when they told them not to, which is a federal offense.

 The Vulture Police make a brief appearance in "Wide Awake in Wonderland", appearing in one of the bedtime stories Timon reads to an insomniac Pumbaa.